How Much Does Gutter Guard Installation Cost? (2025)

 Similar to foam gutter guards, brushes sit inside the gutters and block the flow of debris.
 These are metal rods with nylon or plastic bristles attached at all angles, just like a circular brush.
 They install very easily, though you’ll have to cut them with a hacksaw if they’re too long.
 They’re durable, lasting 10 to 20 years, but they’re also fairly expensive.

-While brush guards protect against large debris and dry leaves, seeds and pine needles can stick to the bristles, making them difficult to clean.
+While brush guards protect against large debris and dry leaves, smaller debris, such as seeds and pine needles, can stick to the bristles, making them difficult to clean.
 You may have to clean the brushes as often as you would the gutters.
-Additionally, as the bristles degrade, you’ll have the same problem with microplastics as you would with the foam.

 Perforated Aluminum

 Another affordable gutter guard material is aluminum sheeting perforated with small holes.
-This guard is also relatively easy to install and fastens onto your gutters either with included fasteners or by bending the edges to fit around the gutter.
-You’ll need a hacksaw, tin snips, and gloves for maneuvering the guard safely around the sharp edges of your gutter.
+This guard is relatively easy to install and fastens onto your gutters either with included fasteners or by bending the edges to fit around the gutter.
+You’ll need a hacksaw, tin snips, and gloves to maneuver the guard safely around the sharp edges of your gutter.

 Steel mesh gutter guards are similar to plastic guards, but they’re more durable and robust.
 They’re just as easy to install as plastic guards, though you’ll need to use tin snips to fit the gutter guard in your gutter.
-Steel screen gutter guards are great for blocking leaves and pine needles and are relatively easy to clean—simply wait until the collected debris is dry and brush it away.
-On average, steel guards last between seven and 10 years.
+Steel mesh gutter guards are great for blocking leaves and pine needles and are relatively easy to clean—simply wait until the collected debris is dry and brush it away.
+On average, steel guards last between 10 and 20 years.

 Micro-Mesh

-These gutter guards are made out of plastic, steel, or aluminum, and they’re more expensive than other mesh guards because of the fineness of the mesh.
-Micro-mesh guards have smaller holes, which prevent debris, but the smaller holes can become blocked more easily.
+Micro-mesh gutter guards are available in plastic, steel, or aluminum.
+Because of their fine mesh, they’re more expensive than other mesh guards.
+Micro-mesh guards have smaller holes, which prevent debris from entering your gutters, but tiny debris such as shingle grit can more easily block the smaller holes.
 Because of this, micro-mesh guards are a good option for houses in wet climates surrounded by large, leafy trees.

 The price and durability of these guards vary by material.
-Plastic will be the least expensive, but it may only last for three years.
-Powder-coated metal can last for up to 12 years, but it’s pricier than plastic micro-mesh guards.
+Plastic is the least expensive, but it may only last three years.
+Powder-coated metal can last up to 20 years, but it’s pricier than plastic micro-mesh guards.

-Unlike other types of gutter covers, solid-surface reverse curve designs cover the entirety of the gutter and feature a metal lip that points down towards the outer edge of the gutter.
-Water runs down the helmet and onto the lip thanks to surface tension, while leaves and other debris slide off the cover.
-You can use a broom to remove any debris that doesn’t slide off the cover.
+Unlike other types of gutter covers, solid-surface reverse-curve gutter guards cover the entirety of the gutter and feature a metal lip that points down towards the outer edge of the gutter.
+Water runs down the helmet and onto the lip, thanks to surface tension, while leaves and other debris slide off the cover.
+You can use a broom or bristle brush to remove any debris that doesn’t slide off the cover.

-Reverse curve, also referred to as surface tension, guards are highly durable and can last up to 20 years.
-However, one end of the guard is fastened to the roof’s fascia, which requires a professional installation by a gutter guard company.
-Add installation costs to material costs, and reverse curve designs are easily the most expensive option on our list.
+Reverse-curve guards are highly durable and can last up to 20 years.
+However, installers fasten one end of the guard to the roof’s fascia, which is why we recommend professional installation by a gutter guard company if you buy these guard types.
+Add installation costs to material costs, and reverse-curve designs are one of the most expensive options on our list.

 Note: You may need to purchase surface tension gutter helmets directly from a company that makes and installs them.